jarrodmjack/ClearCoin/README.md

 # Introduction

-A full stack cryptocurrency price tracking application built
+ClearCoin is a full stack cryptocurrency price tracking application intended for users that are new to the crypto space.

 ---